Dynamic, new activities added in our workshops for Summer term 2026 - Booking Now!

 Find out how British resistance, such Boudica’s rebellion, was dealt with by the fearsome might of Rome.

-Experience the kind of training that a Roman legionary had to undertake, this may include:
+Experience the kind of training that a Roman legionary had to undertake with the 'Proelium Rotatio' or 'Battle Rotation' activities

-Practising army drill and the formation of the triple line, wedge and testudo (tortoise)
+Learn about army drill and the formation of the triple line, wedge and testudo (tortoise).

 Let History Come To You!